 Vice President, Manufacturing, Ford of Europe

-Vice President, Product Development for Asia Pacific
+Vice President, Global Product Development and Vehicle Operations

-Chairman and CEO, Ford China
+President and CEO, Ford China

 Ford Motor Co.
 Board of Directors